Master of Arts degree with a major in Education

 Filipino musical culture has a strong tradition of group play.
 Traditional games are an important part of childhood in the Philippines.
 Each folk song collected in this project contains a detailed description of the activity or game children will play as they sing.
 In these games students chase, guess, improvise, dance and work together as a team.
 The materials are examples of Filipino musical culture that allow students to make connections between home and school experiences.

 Coyle, Jared Thomas, "Making connections to the Filipino American community using culturally responsive music pedagogy" (2020).
-Theses and projects.
+HSU theses and projects.
 388.